trendless/chtmlrelay/README.md

 net.ipv6.conf.all.forwarding=1
 ```

-Then reboot the server or do `sysctl -p` and `nft -f /etc/nftables.conf`.
+Then reboot the relay or do `sysctl -p` and `nft -f /etc/nftables.conf`.

-Once proxy server is set up,
+Once proxy relay is set up,
 you can add its IP address to the DNS.